 As with Double Metaphor, here Murakami uses the transliterated English word for Idea.

 I need some sort of shape in order to speak with my friends…

 I can’t take any form I want.
 There is a limit to the wardrobe.

 In other words, it’s the narrator’s experience of the painting Killing Commendatore that gives the Idea shape.
 Mariye, a young girl in the narrator’s art class, is the only other character to seriously consider the painting; she is also the only other character who meets the Idea as the Commendatore.

 Dr. Rebecca Suter identifies characters in Killing Commendatore as “producers of text,” continues that they “invested with the task of rearranging fragments of reality into narrative form…” The narrator and Mariye give the Idea form out of their own experiences.

-Murakami has explained that he approaches his work with this kind reader-centric experience in mind:
+Murakami has explained that he approaches his work with this kind of reader-centric experience in mind:

-It sounds a lot like the way readers construct meaning makes everything in the novel a potential Double Metaphor… or Triple Metaphor… or….
-Nth x Metaphor.
+It sounds a lot like the way in which readers construct meaning makes everything in the novel a potential Double Metaphor… or Triple Metaphor… or… Nth x Metaphor.

 Then why does Donna Anna warn the narrator how dangerous Double Metaphors are?
 We take for granted that she is a reliable source of information about the “Path of Metaphor.”
 Is she?